Pamplona City Transport: Sare Nagusia (Rapid System)

+Service details: Serviced zones: Iruña/Pamplona, Berriozar and Kordobila/Cordovilla;

+Basic data: Coverage: 56,894 people; Annual commercial distance: 742,731 km; Annual service time: 41,282 hours; Annual estimated ridership: 4,282,081 rides; Travellers per distance: 5.8 travellers/km; Length of vehicle: 18 m; Travellers per expedition: 32.6 travellers;

 In folklore

-The Encierro de la Villavesa ("running of the town bus") started in Pamplona on 15 July 1984 when, after the end of the Sanfermines festival and its associated running of the bulls, youths would run before the earliest urban bus entering the traditional encierro course.
+The Encierro de la Villavesa/Billabesaren Entzierroa ("running of the town bus") started in Pamplona on 15 July 1984 when, after the end of the Sanfermines festival and its associated running of the bulls, youths would run before the earliest urban bus entering the traditional encierro course.

 Starting in 1990, the Pamplona bus company detoured the early bus to defuse the risk.

 Currently, the youths run before a cyclist in a yellow jersey as an homage to the Navarrese cycling champion Miguel Induráin.